 Existing law provides that if a sale of property is a residential foreclosure, the posting of certain required notices on the property must be completed by a licensed process server or any constable or sheriff.
-(NRS 107.087) Section 3 of this bill specifies that the constable or sheriff who posts such a notice must be a constable or sheriff of the county in which the property is located.
+(NRS 107.087) Section 3 of this bill: (1) specifies that the constable or sheriff who posts such a notice must be a constable or sheriff of the county in which the property is located; and (2) revises the date by which certain required notices must be provided.